SFUStatgen/SFUStatgen.github.io/resources/computecan.md

 ## Resources for working on Compute Canada

 We have a few pages to get people started:
-* [computecan_gettingstarted.md](Getting started), including information on registering for an account, learning Unix, and logging in to the system.
+* [Getting started](computecan_gettingstarted.md), including information on registering for an account, learning Unix, and logging in to the system.
-* [computecan_runningjobs.md](Running jobs), for information on creating batch scripts and submitting them to the scheduler
+* [Running jobs](computecan_runningjobs.md), for information on creating batch scripts and submitting them to the scheduler
-* [computecan_filesquotas.md](Working with files and file quotas), for information about the Compute Canada filesystem and quota system.
+* [Working with files and file quotas](computecan_filesquotas.md),for information about the Compute Canada filesystem and quota system.

 ### Getting help